InnovativeStudios/SOG/SOGFramework/core/ied/README.md

 _The mission maker can define ied objects, the framework will monitor the status of those objects._

-_An extraction area and a threshold can be set, so the given amount of hostages have to be in the extraction zone in order to complete the task._
+_A threshold can be set, so the given amount of IEDs have to be defused, and the number of objects that need to survive in order to complete the task._

 _The module can also trigger mission complete or mission fail._